affansk/scango/README.md

 5. react native firebase with firestore for storing scan orders.
 6. React Qurery for managing API response and if needed for caching API records

+# Note
+The App is Based on Bare React Native Project not Expo, we have use some expo configuration for properly handle sms App.